 READ MORE: What the Nixon Tapes Reveal About the Attica Prison Uprising

-On the morning of September 9, the eruption came when inmates on the way to breakfast overpowered their guards and stormed down a prison gallery in a spontaneous riot.
+On the morning of September 9, the eruption came when inmates on the way to breakfast overpowered their guards and stormed down a prison gallery in a spontaneous uprising.
 They broke through a faulty gate and into a central area known as Times Square, which gave them access to all the cellblocks.
-Many of the prison's 2,200 inmates then joined in the rioting, and prisoners rampaged through the facility beating guards, acquiring makeshift weapons, and burning down the prison chapel.
+Many of the prison’s 2,200 inmates then joined in the rioting, and prisoners rampaged through the facility beating guards, acquiring makeshift weapons and burning down the prison chapel.
 One guard, William Quinn, was severely beaten and thrown out a second-story window.
 Two days later, he died in a hospital from his injuries.

-Using tear gas and submachine guns, state police regained control of three of the four cellblocks held by the rioters without loss of life.
+Using tear gas and submachine guns, state police regained control of three of the four cellblocks held by the inmates without loss of life.
 By 10:30 a.m., the inmates were only in control of D Yard, a large, open exercise field surrounded by 35-foot walls and overlooked by gun towers.
 Thirty-nine hostages, mostly guards and a few other prison employees, were blindfolded and held in a tight circle.
 Inmates armed with clubs and knives guarded the hostages closely.

 In tense negotiations, New York Correction Commissioner Russell Oswald agreed to honor the inmates’ demands for improved living conditions.
 However, talks bogged down when the prisoners called for amnesty for everyone in D Yard, along with safe passage to a “non-imperialist country” for anyone who desired it.
 Observers pleaded with Governor Rockefeller to come to Attica as a show of good faith, but he refused and instead ordered the prison to be retaken by force.